2wavetech/How-to-Check-if-Time-Series-Data-is-Stationary-with-Python/README.md

 Running this example shows that the mean and variance values are different, but in the same ball-park

-Next, let鈥檚 try the same trick on the Airline Passengers and Shampoo Sales dataset.
+Next, let's try the same trick on the Airline Passengers and Shampoo Sales dataset.

 #### Airline Passengers and Shampoo Sales Dataset